 01 – Chateau de Chillon, Switzerland

 Château de Chillon (Chillon Castle) is an island castle located on Lake Geneva, in the canton of Vaud.
 It is situated at the eastern end of the lake, on the narrow shore between Montreux and Villeneuve, which gives access to the Alpine valley of the Rhone.
-Therefore, the landscape surrounding the castle is truly beautiful, making Chillon one of the most visited castles in Switzerland and Europe.
+Therefore, the landscape surrounding the castle is truly beautiful.
+Chillon is one of the most visited castles in Switzerland and Europe.